Wordwise: InterWord

 In 1986 Computer Concepts published InterWord as a successor to Wordwise Plus.
 InterWord was shipped on a 32k ROM with a custom carrier board allowing specific memory accesses to page different parts of that ROM in and out of the 16k address space that the BBC Micro reserves for user ROMs.
 This approach was later expanded on by Computer Concepts for their 1987 ROM SpellMaster, which paged 128k into the 16k address space and acted as a spelling checker for InterWord, Wordwise and View.

 InterWord was a menu-driven WYSIWYG wordprocessor which allowed 80-column editing (screen modes 0 or 3, with the latter taking less screen memory but displaying fewer lines on the screen), as well as a non-standard 106-column view using custom fonts.
 40- and 53-column views were also available if a larger font was required or to reduce screen memory footprint, and the display would scroll horizontally when narrower than the printed page.
 InterWord could not use the extra-low-memory teletext mode except for its main menu, and recommended that the machine have Shadow RAM (like the BBC Master) so that screen memory would not be an issue.

 Computer Concepts also published a spreadsheet (InterSheet) and graphing package (InterChart), and a database (InterBase).
 These ROMs could co-operate via their "ROM-Link", together holding up to 16 documents (word, sheet or database) simultaneously in RAM and switching between these on command, provided there was sufficient RAM for the documents.
 Using data from one document in another (such as mail-merging a database into a letter) was also possible.

-Current BBC Micro emulators cannot run InterWord because they lack emulation of the custom carrier board that bank-switches its 32k ROM.
+As of 2023 only the MAME emulator can run InterWord as other emulators such as BeebEm do not emulate the custom carrier board that bank-switches its 32k ROM.